leTabs/Webpage-Templates/README.md

-This repository holds website templates
+This repository holds website templates made with Html, css and js, the templates can be used